 Yes, UNC Eshelman School of Pharmacy faculty, students, and staff are encouraged to partner with innovators outside of the School.
 However a School faculty or staff member who is paid by the School or a professional student, graduate student, or postdoctoral fellow of the School must serve as the lead innovator of the proposal.

-An administrative team of the Eshelman Institute for Innovation reviews all student and Tier 1-4 proposals.
-The steering board of the Eshelman Institute for Innovation reviews all Tier 2-4 proposals invited to pitch day and serves as the panel for all live pitches.
+An Eshelman Institute for Innovation administrative team and a panel of external advisors review proposals.
+The steering board of the Eshelman Institute for Innovation reviews proposals invited to pitch day and serves as the panel for all live pitches.
 A subject-matter-expert consulting board is available for consultation when content-specific review of a proposal is deemed necessary and fair.

 For students and postdoctoral fellows, only those making the pitch, the review panel, and members of the Eshelman Institute for Innovation team will be in the room during your pitch.